Nevenall/blades-in-the-dark/src/05-downtime.md

 #### Ritual Questions
 <ol>
-	<li>GM asks: **“What does the ritual do and how is it weird?”** Player answers.
+	- GM asks: **“What does the ritual do and how is it weird?”** Player answers.
-	<li>Player asks: **“What must I do to perform the ritual, and what is its price?” **GM answers.
+	- Player asks: **“What must I do to perform the ritual, and what is its price?” **GM answers.
 A ritual takes at least one downtime activity to perform and inflicts **stress** on the caster according to its **magnitude**.
 If performance of the ritual is dangerous or troublesome in some way, it requires an action roll (usually /Attune/).
 A ritual may also have additional costs, such as a sacrifice, rare item, the start of a dire progress clock, etc.
-	<li>GM asks: **“What new belief or fear does knowledge of this ritual and its attendant occult forces instill in you?”** Player answers.
+	- GM asks: **“What new belief or fear does knowledge of this ritual and its attendant occult forces instill in you?”** Player answers.
 </ol>

 #### Example Ritual Answers